PeripheralControl/pcdaemon/README.md

 /usr/local/lib/pc.
 You can examine /usr/local/lib/pc to see the .so files that are the individual peripheral drivers.

-Pcdaemon has several options to let you customize its behaviour.
+Pcdaemon has several options to let you customize its behavior.
 ```
     pcdaemon [options]
      options: